 The Wilmington Railroad Museum is located in the port of Wilmington near the coast.
 It first began in 1979 and in 1983 acquired the former Atlantic Coast Line freight depot, in which the organization is still housed today.
 They have several artifacts on-hand, a model train layout, as well as a small collection of rolling stock (this includes ACL 4-6-0 #250 built by Baldwin in 1910).

-If interested in learning more about North Carolina train rides, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada
+If interested in learning more about North Carolina train rides and railroad museums, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada